AutomationSolutionz/automationsolutionz.github.io/docs/variables-and-indexed-access.md

 4. Last item of a list can be accessed using `[-1]` like so: `%|variable_name[-1]|%`.
 5. Data can be nested as much as needed and Zeuz Node will be able to handle it easily.

-You can also index using range syntax like so:
+You can index using range syntax like so:

 ```
 %|my_list|%      = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]